MartinCova/tp4/README.md

-# tp4 by Hugues farthouat and Martin Cova .rgoerng
+# tp4 by Hugues farthouat and Martin Cova .rgoerngaerlghaeùgh